The Ultimate Guide: CMYK or RGB for Printing

 Designers have the ability to control things like the saturation, vibrancy, and shading by modifying one of these three colors.
 Since it is created digitally, the designer can manipulate the light and how it appears.

-Here are a few things that RGB is best for creating:
+Here are a few things that RGB color mode is best for creating:

 - Branding (logos, ads)